NUM-Forschungsdatenplattform/num-ops-guide/README.md

 In general, when we want to add an application to Argo CD, we need to add an Application resource in our Kubernetes cluster.
 The resource needs to specify where to find manifests for our application.

-The `root-app` is a Helm chart that renders Application manifests.
+The `app-of-apps` is a Helm chart that renders Application manifests.
 Initially it has to be added manually, but after that we can just commit Application manifests with Git, and they will be deployed automatically.

 Argo CD will not use helm install to install charts.
 It will render the chart with helm template and then apply the output with kubectl.
 This means we can't run helm list on a local machine to get all installed releases.

-The first time we have to deploy the App of Apps manually, later we'll let Argo CD manage the root-app and synchronize it automatically:
+The first time we have to deploy the App of Apps manually, later we'll let Argo CD manage the app-of-apps and synchronize it automatically:

-    helm template charts/root-app/ | kubectl apply -f -
+    helm template charts/app-of-apps/ | kubectl apply -f -

 ### Update ArgoCD